Skip to Main Content

 Cantonese at the ¥¥¥ Level: Where Li' An Sits in the City

 Hangzhou's premium Chinese dining scene has diversified considerably over the past decade.
 Zhejiang-focused restaurants like The Yue Hall and regional specialists have expanded the upper end of the market, while Cantonese houses have had to make a case for themselves in a city whose culinary identity is not naturally Cantonese.
-Li' An's Michelin Plate recognition in 2025 places it in a recognised peer set with Fortune Garden and others operating at the premium end of Hangzhou's dining market.
+Li' An's Michelin Plate recognition in 2025 places it in a recognised comparable set with Fortune Garden and others operating at the premium end of Hangzhou's dining market.

 At ¥¥¥, Li' An occupies the same price tier as much of the serious Chinese dining in Hangzhou, sitting below the ¥¥¥¥ tier represented by venues like Ru Yuan.
 Across China, Cantonese restaurants at this price point tend to benchmark against a competitive set that includes hotels in comparable cities.
 Dai Yuet Heen in Nanjing, Xin Rong Ji in Chengdu, and Imperial Treasure Fine Chinese Cuisine in Guangzhou all operate within this broader ecosystem of hotel-anchored fine Cantonese dining outside Hong Kong.
 For the reference points that established the tradition most firmly, Forum in Hong Kong and Le Palais in Taipei remain the benchmarks against which serious Cantonese houses in mainland China are measured.